 Reach solves the problem of positioning by connecting directly to the camera hot shoe port, which is synced with the shutter.
 The time and coordinates of each photo are logged with a resolution of less than a microsecond.
 This method allows GCPs to only be used to check your accuracy.

 Connect Reach to a hot shoe port on a camera

 Every time a photo is taken the camera produces a pulse on a flash hot-shoe connector which is synced to a shutter opening.

 Fly a drone, Reach will record photo events

 Reach captures flash sync pulses with sub-microsecond resolution and stores them in a raw data RINEX log in the internal memory.

 Download logs from Reach and base station

 After the flight, get the RINEX logs from your airborne Reach module and a base station (Reach RS, CORS or another receiver).

 Process logs and get a file with geotags

-Process RINEX files using free RTKLIB software.
+Process RINEX files using Emlid Studio.
 The file is created with precise coordinates of the photos and can be used for georeferencing.